Zen Habits: Blog history

 Until approximately 2010, the blog focused largely on topics such as productivity and being organized, but Babauta later drifted away from these topics.
 In a post titled "Toss Productivity Out", published 6 September 2011, Babauta explicitly encouraged his readers to focus on simplifying their lives rather than getting more things done.

-About Leo Babauta

-Zen Habits was created by Leo Babauta (born April 30, 1973), a blogger, journalist and author from the United States territory of Guam who currently lives in Davis, CA. Babauta's first post was on February 1, 2007.
+Books

+On November 6, 2007, an e-book called Zen To Done: The Ultimate Simple Productivity System was published, composed of some of Zen Habits' blog posts.
+On January 7, 2008, the Zen Habits blog and Zen to Done e-book were released into the public domain.

+In December 2014, Babauta self-published a book entitled Zen Habits: Mastering the Art of Change.
+In December 2015, he revised and re-published a concise version of the book as Essential Zen Habits.

+Recognition

 In February 2009, Time Magazine named Zen Habits one of the Top 25 Blogs for 2009, and in June 2010, it named Zen Habits at the top of its list for the Top 25 Blogs for 2010.

-e-book

-On November 6, 2007, an e-book called Zen To Done: The Ultimate Simple Productivity System was made available to purchase.
-It is composed of some of Zen Habits' popular blog posts.
-On January 7, 2008, the Zen Habits blog and Zen to Done e-book were dedicated to the public domain.
-Babauta also published The Little Book of Contentment in 2013.

-Books

-On December 30, 2008, Babauta's first print book, The Power of Less, was published by Hyperion Books.

-In December 2014, Babauta self-published a book that was funded on Kickstarter, entitled Zen Habits: Mastering the Art of Change.
-In December 2015, he revised and re-published a concise version of the book as "Essential Zen Habits".